MCC suspends three members following altercation in Lord’s Long Room

 Bairstow had already left his crease to speak with Ben Stokes, under the impression it was a dead ball with the over finished, but was given out and it saw the Lord’s crowd respond with hostility towards the tourists.

+Khawaja branded the scenes “pretty disrespectful” and said he took exception to “some pretty big allegations”.

-“Further to the earlier statement, MCC can confirm it has suspended three Members identified from earlier today,” an MCC statement read.
+The MCC said in a statement on Sunday evening it had “suspended three members identified from earlier today”.

-“They will not be permitted back to Lord’s whilst the investigation takes place and were informed of this by MCC Chief Executive, Guy Lavender, this evening.
+The statement added: “They will not be permitted back to Lord’s whilst the investigation takes place and were informed of this by MCC chief executive, Guy Lavender, this evening.

 “MCC condemns the behaviour witnessed and once again we re-iterate our apology to Cricket Australia.